• Skip to primary navigation

 Pretty much all and any cheese will work in a frittata.
 But if you want the cheese to melt throughout the frittata, a good melting cheese will go a long way.

-Cheddar is hands down my favorite or even American or Colby.
-Sharp hard cheeses will add a ton of flavor in pops as they will retain their shape.
-Mozzarella is a favorite sprinkled over top is a creamy topping as well.
+Cheddar cheese is hands down the best, or even American or Colby Jack.
+Sharp hard cheeses will add a ton of flavor as they will retain their shape.
+Mozzarella is a favorite sprinkled over top and is a creamy topping as well.
+If you love Monterey Jack or mozzarella cheese, try it out!

-Whats the difference between skillet frittata and strata?
+Whats the difference between a strata and a Fritatta?

 Or skip the carbs and keep it as is.